From understanding the local property market to moving into your dream house, we walk you through the process of buying real estate in Austria.

 With the current climate as it is, more and more online viewings are taking place for real estate all over the world.
 Comprehensive photographs, videos, and information are now available in detail without leaving your home.
 Online viewing auctions are also becoming more commonplace in Austria.
 As a result, it is perfectly possible to purchase a property from overseas but also potentially much riskier unless you have someone on the ground who can help with all your personal needs and wants.

 The process of buying real estate in Austria

-After you’ve found the property you want to purchase, the process of buying a home will begin.
+After you have found the property you want to purchase, the process of buying a home will begin.
 From start to finish, this will typically take between one and three months.
 Here are the steps you will take towards buying a home in Austria.

 Making an offer

 When you make an offer, this will be done through your real estate agent.
 The offer will include a Kostenaufstellung.
 This a breakdown of the fees and costs associated with the buying of the property.
 A normal negotiating range is between 5 and 10% under the asking price.

 You can expect the process between making an offer to getting the keys to take several months.
 Be careful about expressing interest in a property, however, because, in Austria, an oral contract expressing the intent to purchase can be legally binding.